Guaranteed recovery of quantum processes from few measurements: Analytical details and proofs

 \subsection{Reconstruction from approximate 4-generic measurements}

 As stated, our recovery guarantees hold if the input states are drawn from a complex $4$-design and the output states are measured with observables that have unitary $4$-designs as eigenbases.
 Here, we show that for the recovery guarantees to hold $\epsilon/n^4$-approximate $4$-designs are enough, in the sense that the $\epsilon$ only changes the constants in the recovery guarantee but not directly the reconstruction error.
 This significantly lesses the burden for experimental realizations.
-Similar generalization have been proven for low-rank matrix recovery \cite{KueRauTer15} and we will extend those arguments here.
+Similar generalization have been proven for low-rank matrix recovery \cite{KueRauTer15} and we will extend those arguments here. $\epsilon$-approximate designs can be implemented, e.g., by local random quantum circuits \cite{BraHarHor12,NakHirKoa17,HarMeh18} or fluctuating Hamiltonians \cite{OnoBueKli17}, where the $\epsilon$ can be reduced exponentially quickly.

 For some probability distribution $\mu$ on the sphere in $\CC^n$ we denote the corresponding average of $\ketbra \psi \psi^{\otimes k}$ by

 and set $\psi^{(k)} \coloneqq \psi^{(k)}_\Haar$ to be the uniform average.
 We call $\mu$ and \emph{$\epsilon$-approximate spherical $k$-design} if